HaAbdullah/OptiMove/README.md

 ### Directory Structure Explained

 - **OptiMoveMain**: The complete OptiMove app.
-Contains the front end React and the backend Flask as well as model.
-You should install this directory if you want the complete OptiMove Experience
+Contains the **frontend built with React**, the **backend powered by Flask**, and the underlying machine learning model.
+Install this directory for the complete OptiMove experience.
 - **OptiMoveBackend**: Contains all CNN models and a dataset of over 10,000 chess pieces.
 It also includes a command-line interface (CLI) for importing your own images.
 Simply place your image in the input folder and run `main.py` to use this functionality.
 - **OptiMoveDemo**: Offers a demo of the frontend with three sample inputs.
 You can access it here: https://haabdullah.github.io/OptiMove/
 - **OptiMoveDocker**: Contains the Docker image for the OptiMove project.